-On January 8, 2020, the Village entered into an agreement with a healthcare organization to contribute to a construction project that will add a large medical facility to the North Convent Street healthcare corridor.
-Under this agreement, the Village is required to reimburse the organization for an estimated \$896,200 of construction costs.
-As of April 30, 2020, the Village has expended \$448,100 for this project.
+On January 7, 2019, the Village entered into a redevelopment agreement with a retailer to pay the estimated cost of constructing a traffic signal at the retailer's entrance.
+Under this agreement, the Village is required to reimburse the retailer \$750,000 of construction costs.
+As of April 30, 2021, the Village has expended \$500,000 for this project.

 On February 11, 2020, the Village entered into an agreement with a contractor for the construction of Phase 2 of a sewer system to service the Bourbonnais Parkway area.
-Under this agreement, the Village is required to reimburse the contractor for an estimated \$1,385,233 of construction costs.
+Under this agreement, the Village is required to reimburse the contractor for an estimated \$1,740,876 of construction costs.
+As of April 30, 2021, the Village has expended \$1,628,868 for this project.